dave89gray/dave89gray-CI_PP2_QUIZZLE/README.md

 ### User Stories
 1. As a user, I want to test my knowledge of Scotland in a quiz.
 2. As a user, I want to be notified if my chosen answer is correct or incorrect.
+3. As a user, I want to track my progress as I answer questions.
+4. As a user, I want to see my score as i progress through the quiz.
-3. As a user, i want to be able to log my score and my name.
+5. As a user, i want to be able to log my score and my name.
-4. As a user, I want to see how my score compares to others.
+6. As a user, I want to see how my score compares to others.
-5. As a user, I want to be able to give feedback and get confirmation it was sucessfully delivered.
+7. As a user, I want to be able to give feedback and get confirmation it was sucessfully delivered.

 ### Site Owner Stories
-6. As a site owner, i want users to be able to give us feedback and make suggestions about future questions.
+8. As a site owner, i want users to be able to give us feedback and make suggestions about future questions.
-7. As a site owner, I want users to be able to locate us on our social media platforms.
+9. As a site owner, I want users to be able to locate us on our social media platforms.

 ## Design